RileyManda/githubportfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Gratitude goes to [Microverseinc](https://github.com/microverseinc) for the introductory material on React and Redux which inspired me to create and use of this [linter and git workflows setup](https://github.com/RileyManda/linter-config) based on this [template](https://github.com/microverseinc/linters-config/tree/master/react-redux) that i am using in this project and across all my other projects to ensure code quality and correct usage of syntax across css,jsx and js.
+I would like to express my gratitude to the following individuals and organizations who have contributed to this project and my development journey:

+- [Microverseinc](https://github.com/microverseinc): I extend my sincere appreciation for their exceptional introductory materials on React and Redux, which served as the foundation for this project.

+- [Linter and Git Workflows Setup](https://github.com/RileyManda/linter-config): This project benefited greatly from the setup inspired by Microverseinc's [template](https://github.com/microverseinc/linters-config/tree/master/react-redux).
+I've incorporated it not only into this project but also across all my other projects.
+It ensures impeccable code quality and precise adherence to syntax standards in CSS, JSX, and JavaScript.

+Your contributions have been instrumental in the success of this project, and I'm thankful for the knowledge and resources you've provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>